 Rosemary Roasted Turkey

-This golden turkey is rubbed with rosemary butter beneath the skin,
+This golden turkey is rubbed with rosemary butter beneath the skin, giving the plump breast a burst of fresh herb flavor.

 1 ounce fresh rosemary springs, divided